 As digital business evolves to include ecosystems and the open digital world, cybersecurity needs to evolve from a back-office “IT” problem to an enterprisewide business consideration.
 These digital business needs will be supported by technologies, and the CIO will be responsible for implementing those technologies, as well as communicating to the executive team that security must be treated just like any other risk-based discipline in the business.
 After all, actions like securing externally owned infrastructure and establishing digital trust with customers is tied to both cybersecurity and corporate performance.

-“Business value is the best lens for CIOs to appropriately manage technology risk and cybersecurity,” said Paul E. Proctor, vice president and distinguished analyst.
+“Business value is the best lens for CIOs to appropriately manage technology risk and cybersecurity,” says Paul E. Proctor, vice president and distinguished analyst.
 “CIOs engaging their peer executives to better understand the business value of IT will have more rigor and defensibility when their business case is tied to corporate performance dependencies on technology.”

 There is no such thing as perfect protection